-A: Auditions normally take place at the beginning of April or in mid-July for late applicants and 'change-of-mind' applications, although the Academy is flexible if applicants have difficulty with these dates.
-In auditions, students should show a good standard of performance.
-The audition itself takes the form of general dance technique class after which each potential student will be asked to perform their prepared solo (any genre e.g. Contemporary, Hip Hop, Ballet) of no more than 2-3 minutes duration.
+A: Auditions normally take place at the end of March, beginning of April or in mid-July for late applicants and changeof-mind applications, although the Academy is flexible if applicants have difficulty with these dates.
+Applicants will have the option of either completing a face-2-face or online audition process.
+In auditions, students need to show a good standard of performance.
+Both audition processes takes the form of performing a prepared solo (any genre e.g. Contemporary, Hip Hop, Ballet) of no more than 2-3 minutes duration.
 This will be followed by the interview process (10min).